Savanna vine snake

-The savanna vine snake or southern vine snake (Thelotornis capensis) is a species of highly venomous snake in the family Colubridae.
+The savanna vine snake (Thelotornis capensis), also known commonly, as the southern vine snake, is a species of highly venomous snake in the subfamily Colubrinae of the family Colubridae.
+There are two recognized subspecies.

-Geographic range
+Geographic distribution

 Thelotornis capensis is found in southern Africa.

+Habitat

+The preferred natural habitats of Thelotornis capensis are forest, savanna, and shrubland.

+Behavior

+Thelotornis capensis is diurnal and semi-arboreal.

 Description

 Thelotornis capensis is slender and has a long tail.
 The longest museum specimen is a male with a snout-to-vent length (SVL) of 106 cm, a tail 62 cm long, and a combined total length of 168 cm.

+Venom

+Thelotornis capensis is venomous.
+Venom is delivered by large grooved teeth at the rear of the upper jaw.
+German herpetologist Robert Mertens died as the result of being bitten by this species.

 Reproduction

 Thelotornis capensis is oviparous.
+Clutch size is 4–13 eggs.
 The eggs are elongated and rather small, each measuring on average 36 mm long and 16 mm wide.

 Subspecies

-Three subspecies of T. capensis are recognized, including the nominotypical subspecies.
+Two subspecies of Thelotornis capensis are recognized as being valid, including the nominotypical subspecies.